With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.

-In nature, as summer transitions into winter, every living creature is making a life changing transformation in preparation.
+In nature, as summer transitions into winter, every living creature is making a life-changing transformation in preparation.
 Birds and butterflies fly thousands of miles, whales cross oceans and leaves spectacularly fall off trees.

 - If you eat seasonal foods, your body’s pH will naturally balance.
-Find out how!

 - October is a critically important season to prepare for winter by eating a more alkaline diet.
-This can help prevent against colds and flu, and that’s not all…
+This can help keep your immunity strong through the cold months.

 Keep reading to learn how and why to alkalize!